 INTRODUCTION

 Bill Ward is a musical artist where substance outweighs hype.
 It has always been about the music rather than the pursuit of fame.
-This strength has also proved a hinderance, but popularity without excellence is of no interest to him, and this artistic integrity has guided his musical career.
+This strength has also proved a hinderance, but popularity without excellence is of no interest to him, and this artistic integrity has guided his musical journey.
 Those attracted by trendy one hit wonders, will not undertand.
-Those who can appreciate quality over buzz, artically well written songs, strong vocals, musicianship, attention to detail, plus stage presence; will recognize his unique talents.
+Those who can appreciate quality over buzz, well written songs that endure over time, strong vocals, musicianship, attention to detail, plus stage presence; will recognize his unique talents.

 • A songwriter who’s written over 150 quality songs